 Generally, thoracic outlet syndrome emerges due to injuries in the area from direct trauma, accidents or repetitive movements.
 It also commonly affects athletes.
 Symptoms that can occur with this condition can include arm pain, shoulder pain, neck pain, tingling and difficulty moving the arms.

-What to do: Treatment for thoracic outlet syndrome should be guided by an orthopedic surgeon, who may prescribe analgesics, anti-inflammatories, anticoagulants, physiotherapy or even surgery.
+How to treat: Treatment for thoracic outlet syndrome should be guided by an orthopedic surgeon, who may prescribe analgesics, anti-inflammatories, anticoagulants, physiotherapy or even surgery.

 11. Rotator cuff injury